You can gain valuable cross-cultural competencies by studying abroad as part of your degree.

 - LLB Law with International Legal Studies.

 These four-year courses allow you to spend your third year overseas, studying different aspects of law at one of our partner universities.
-Some of our courses have specific institutions where you will study abroad; these are mentioned next to the relevant courses above.

 If you study Law with either French, German or Hispanic Law your study abroad year will be an opportunity to further advance your legal knowledge whilst also enhancing your language skills — especially your grasp of legal terminology in a second language.